Central introduces stricter drainage codes

 The proposal also requires developers to provide stormwater capacity studies that would show how their developments would affect drainage in fifty-year, one hundred-year, and five hundred-year events.
 The ordinance is scheduled to be voted on in May.

-Evans also wants to limit how much dirt fill developers bring into flood prone areas to elevate houses.
+Evans also wants to limit how much fill dirt developers bring into flood prone areas to elevate houses.
 Livingston and Ascension Parishes are considering a three foot fill cap, while Evans said he would like to go even stricter with a two foot limit.

 "There are alternative methods of building a house that we have to become more comfortable with like pier and beam style and chain wall foundations," he said.